Final Feedback on the Draft Plan

-Thank you for taking the time to share your views and experiences as part of the Disability Access and Inclusion Plan (2026–2030) engagement process.
-Your insights are helping us better understand what’s working well and where improvements are needed to make Ballarat more accessible and inclusive for everyone.
+Thank you to everyone who participated for taking the time to share their views and experiences as part of the Disability Access and Inclusion Plan (2026–2030) engagement process.
+Their insights are helping us to better understand what’s working well and where improvements are needed to make Ballarat more accessible and inclusive for everyone.

 We received strong participation across the community, with engagement from more than 300 people.
 This included community members and organisational representatives taking part in targeted sessions, drop‑in activities, one‑on‑one discussions, stakeholder workshops, and online participation through the MySay platform.

-We are now reviewing and analysing all feedback received.
-Community input will directly inform the update of the City of Ballarat’s next Disability Access and Inclusion Plan.
+We have now reviewed and analysed all the feedback received in the first phase and developed the draft Disability Access and Inclusion Plan.
+Community input will directly inform the update of the City of Ballarat’s draft Disability Access and Inclusion Plan.
 A draft of the Plan is expected to be released for public exhibition in mid‑2026.

-An engagement summary report is available now sharing the outcomes with the community.
+An engagement summary report is available now sharing the outcomes with the community from the first phase of engagement.
 Your contribution is invaluable in helping shape a more inclusive Ballarat.

-We're seeking feedback from you to help us create the next Disability Access and Inclusion Plan (2030-2026).
+We're seeking feedback from you to help us refine the draft Disability Access and Inclusion Plan (2030-2026).

 This is our four-year Plan to make Ballarat a more inclusive and accessible community for everyone.
 This Plan will guide us to improve accessibility and reduce barriers, ensuring people with disability can fully participate and thrive in all aspects of community life in Ballarat.